 - Dritz Omnigrid Double Sided Cutting Mat

-Check out our video (and follow us on YouTube while you’re at it).
+Check out our DIY gnome video (and follow us on YouTube while you’re at it).
 Full tutorial follows below.

-Trace the mitts and hat onto the back of a piece of felt with the fine marker and cut out with scissors.
+To create a pattern for the DIY gnome, trace the mitts and hat pieces onto the back of some felt with the fine marker and cut out with scissors.

 As you’ll see on the video, I use a combination of pouncer and stencil brush to transfer the paint onto the felt.